chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 Helium Coin was/is a crypto coin that got run up in value and then crashed.
 Regardless of one's opinion, a lot of people bought $750 crypto miners that now aren't very useful.
 Rather than ending up as rather expensive eWaste, they can be repurposed for Meshtastic.

 The model I've been able to find pretty decently is the <a href="https://helium.nebra.com/pdfs/outdoor-overview.pdf">Nebra Outdoor Hotspot Miner</a>.
 It has pretty good specs across the board.
-A Pi 4 would be been nice, but it was likely a combination of price, power and heat.
+A Pi CM4 would have been nice, but it was likely a combination of price, power and heat.
 Waveshare does have a CM4 to CM3 adapter that might be worth playing around with if you want processing power up the tower for some niche circumstance.

 I have started ordering additional outdoor miners to see if any others would be trivially converted to Meshtastic.